The Thing (1982 film): Plot

 The team debates whether to allow MacReady inside, but he breaks in and holds the group at bay with dynamite.
 During the encounter, Norris appears to suffer a heart attack.
 As Copper attempts to defibrillate Norris, his chest transforms into a large mouth and bites off Copper's arms, killing him.
 MacReady incinerates the Norris-Thing, but its head detaches and attempts to escape before also being burnt.
 MacReady thinks that the Norris-Thing demonstrated that every part of the Thing is an individual life-form with its own survival instinct.
 He proposes testing blood samples from each survivor with a heated piece of wire and has each man restrained, but is forced to kill Clark after he lunges at MacReady with a scalpel.
 Everyone passes the test except Palmer, whose blood recoils from the heat.
 Exposed, the Palmer-Thing transforms, breaks free of its bonds, and infects Windows, forcing MacReady to incinerate them both.

 Childs is left on guard in the main building while MacReady, Garry and Nauls go to test Blair.
 They find that he has escaped and has been using vehicle components to assemble a small flying saucer, which they destroy.
 Upon their return, Childs is missing, and the power generator has been destroyed, leaving the men without heat.
-MacReady speculates that, with no escape left, the Thing intends to return to hibernation until a rescue team arrives.
+MacReady surmises that, with no escape left, the Thing intends to return to hibernation until a rescue team arrives.
 The three men agree that the Thing cannot be allowed to escape and set explosives to destroy the station but the Blair-Thing kills Garry, and Nauls disappears.
 The Blair-Thing transforms into an enormous creature and breaks the detonator but MacReady triggers the explosives with a stick of dynamite, destroying the station and the Blair-Thing.

-While MacReady sits by the burning remnants, Childs returns, claiming he got lost in the storm while pursuing Blair.
+While MacReady sits by the burning remnants, Childs returns, claiming that he got lost in the storm while pursuing Blair.
 Exhausted and slowly freezing to death, they acknowledge the futility of their distrust and share a bottle of J&B Scotch whisky.